citp/privacy-policy-historical/w/wa/was/washingtontimes.com.md

 ### Surveys:

-Washingtontimes.com may collect additional personal information from users in connection with optional surveys.
-Information that you provide in answer to optional survey questions may be shared, but only in the aggregate, with advertisers and partners unless we notify you at the time of collection.
+Washingtontimes.com may collect additional personal information from usersin connection with optional surveys.
+Information that you provide in answerto optional survey questions may be shared, but only in the aggregate, withadvertisers and partners unless we notify you at the time of collection.